WildernessLabs/VSCode_Meadow_Extension/README.md

 # VSCode_Meadow_Extension

-This is the extension for VSCode that enables Meadow apps to be build, debugged and deployed to a Meadow device.
+This extension enables you to build, debug, and deploy Meadow applications directly from VSCode.
+It integrates with VSCode's debug UI and command palette to provide a streamlined workflow for Meadow development.

 <img alt="meadow vscode extension" src="https://user-images.githubusercontent.com/271950/134820282-83c9842a-023a-47ae-976e-7b6c58e851c0.png">

+## Architecture

+### Debug Adapter Protocol (DAP)

+The VSCode extension uses the Debug Adapter Protocol to handle all debugging operations.
+This is the same protocol used by VS2022 and Rider, which means the core debugging logic is shared across all three IDEs.
+When you press F5 to start debugging, here's what happens behind the scenes:

+1. The extension launches the DAP adapter process (vscode-meadow.exe)
+2. The adapter handles all communication with your Meadow device
+3. Debug events flow back to VSCode's debug UI through the adapter
+4. When you stop debugging, the adapter cleanly closes the connection and resumes your device

+This architecture has a major benefit: we maintain a single codebase for debugging that works consistently across VSCode, Visual Studio, and Rider.
+Bugs get fixed once and benefit all three IDEs.

+### Why DAP Matters

+Before DAP, each IDE had its own debugging implementation.
+That meant debugging a breakpoint might work differently depending on which IDE you used.
+Now, whether you're in VSCode, VS2022, or Rider, the debugging experience is the same.
+The extension focuses on the VSCode-specific integration (UI, commands, settings), while the actual debugging is handled by shared code in the Meadow.Debugging repository.

 ## Release Notes

 ### 3.0.0

 - Unified IDEs to all use centralised DAP for debugging.
+- Debug sessions now properly clean up when stopped, allowing immediate redeployment without device reset.

 ### 2.2.0

-- Stability Changes for OS 2.2 and above.
+- Stability changes for OS 2.2 and above.

 ### 2.0.1

-- Update logging to provide more information and be more like Visual Studio
+- Update logging to provide more information and be more like Visual Studio.

 ### 2.0.0

-- Update to get debugging working with Meadow.CLI 2.x
+- Update to get debugging working with Meadow.CLI 2.x.

 ### 1.9.7

-- Change to pick up the fact ProjLab is now part of NoLink in Meadow.CLI
+- Change to pick up the fact ProjLab is now part of NoLink in Meadow.CLI.

 ### 1.9.6

-- Add extra check to re-enable the runtime, if it isn't enabled after deployment.
+- Add extra check to re-enable the runtime if it isn't enabled after deployment.

 ### 1.9.4